kelvinperrie/MagicEight/README.md

 # example usage

 You need the images, scripts and styles folders.
-Include the scripts/jquery-magic8.js (and you need jquery and jquery ui with draggable components in it) and the scripts/magic8.css on your page, then call $('Your big div element').eightBallMe();
+Include the scripts/jquery-magic8.js (and you need jquery and jquery ui with draggable components in it) and the scripts/magic8.css on your page, then call $('Element to put the ball in').eightBallMe();

 ```
     <link rel="stylesheet" href="styles/magic8.css">